dhruvsreenivas/amp_extensions/setup.md

 Do not install PyOpenGL directly from pip as the version downloaded (for python 3.7) is missing the freeglut DLL.
 Instead, download the pacakge wheel `PyOpenGL-3.1.6-cp37-cp37m-win_amd64.whl` from the [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopengl).
 Once this is downloaded, install the wheel:

 `pip install <path to PyOpenGL binary here>`

+`Tensorboard v2.10.0` is technically not compatible with `Tensorflow v1.13.1`.
+The only reason it is installed is the MILO code uses `Tensorboard` and `PyTorch` needs a newer version than the `Tensorboard` installed with `Tensorflow v1.13.1`.
+If you want to use `Tensorboard` with `Tensorflow`, you may have to downgrade.
+Additionally, having `Tensorboard v2.10.0` may cause conflicts in the environment so only use it when necessary.
 ### Building Bullet
 Bullet can be built in ```Release``` or ```Debug``` mode.
 The ```Debug``` version allows us to use the debugger for ```DeepMimicCore```.
 The method for buildling both are similar.
 #### Using premake